Block (meteorology): Cut-off highs and lows

 When an upper-level high- or low-pressure system becomes stuck in place due to a lack of steering currents, it is known as being "cut off".
 The usual pattern which leads to this is the jet stream retreating poleward, leaving the then cut-off system behind.
 Whether or not the system is of high- or low-pressure variety dictates the weather that the block causes.
 Precisely this situation occurred over the southern United States during late spring and early summer of 2007, when a cut-off-low system hovering over the region brought unusually cool temperatures and an extraordinary amount of rain to Texas and Oklahoma (see June 2007 Texas flooding), and a cut-off-high near the coast of Georgia that caused a drought in the Southeast that same year.
 Rainy, cooler weather results if the block is a low in the US.
-Hurricane Ian in the last week of September 2022 drifted northward and its remnants became detached from the jet stream, resulting in a stationary low pressure system spinning off the Northeastern US and bringing several days of precipitation until a front finally moved through on October 6.
+Hurricane Ian in the last week of September 2022 drifted northward and its remnants became detached from the jet stream, resulting in a stationary low pressure system spinning off the Northeastern US and bringing several days of precipitation until a front finally moved through on 6 October.

 Blocking high

 If the block is a high, it will usually lead to dry, warm weather as the air beneath it is compressed and warmed, as happened in southeastern Australia in 2006 and 1967 with resultant extreme droughts.
 However, when a blocking high is situated in the Tasman Sea it can cause torrential rains in eastern Australia, as in the cases of the 2021 and 2022 flood events.
+A blocking high in the southern Tasman Sea directs low pressure systems and troughs towards eastern Australia, whereby providing rainfall on the east coast of Australia.

 In Australia, blocking highs generally occur in the Great Australian Bight and the Tasman Sea, which are powerful high-pressure systems that usually develop further south than normal.
-They stay virtually unmoving for an lengthy period (i.e. several days to weeks) and thus block the regular easterly motion of weather systems across southern Australia.
+They stay virtually unmoving for a lengthy period (i.e. several days to weeks) and thus block the regular easterly motion of weather systems across southern Australia.